pomonam/kronfluence/examples/cifar/README.md

 ## Mislabeled Data Detection

+We can use self-influence scores to detect mislabeled data points.
 First, train the model with 10% of training dataset mislabeled by running the following command:
 ```bash
 python train.py --dataset_dir ./data \
     --corrupt_percentage 0.1 \